graphaware/offheap/README.md

 The map stores all its entries off-heap, which eliminates GC pressure and allows the map's size to be larger than the amount of available physical memory.
 Note that for best performance, the map should not be larger than twice the amount of main memory.

-To use a SharedOffHeapMap, clients must agree on the file name the map uses, and the max number of entries it should hold:
+To use a `SharedOffHeapMap`, clients must agree on the file name the map uses, and the max number of entries it should hold:

 ```